We review 29 mixers, priced from $60 to $999.

 How we test

-Performance Our home economist, Fiona Mair, conducts the following tests on each mixer which are weighted equally to calculate the performance score.
+Performance Fiona Mair, home economist from CHOICE's test kitchen, conducts the following tests on each mixer which are weighted equally to calculate the performance score.

 - Whisking Fiona uses the whisk attachment to aerate egg whites to form stiff peaks.